permamodel/pbs/docs/user/index.rst

    Running a Tool <run-tool>
    Downloading Results <download-results>

-The PBS project is supported by NASA grant NNX16AB19G, *A Permafrost Benchmark System to Evaluate Permafrost Models*.
+The PBS project is supported by NASA award 14-CMAC14-NNX16AB19G, *A Permafrost Benchmark System to Evaluate Permafrost Models*.
 All content developed for this project is open source, released under the Apache 2.0 license.